Avatar

 PAYMENT POLICY

 • 50% payment at the time of Confirmation.
-Balance payment 24hrs prior to checkin.
+Balance payment upon 24 hours prior to arrival .

 • Please note that the room/s and the rate will be confirmed subject to availability, at the time of receipt of the advance deposit details.